-The Ruta Puuc is an awesome excursion to undertake from Merida, Mexico.
-This roadway slices through the Yucatan to connect various ancient ruins for a most fascinating look into the ancient Mayan culture.
-Embarking on the Ruta Puuc is a great adventure to take in the Yucatan, whether as a packed day trip from Merida or a two-day journey across these sunny ruin-filled hills.
+The Ruta Puuc is a fascinating trip to take from Merida, Mexico.
+This roadway slices through the Yucatan to connect various ancient ruins for such an interesting look into the ancient Mayan culture.
+Embarking on the Ruta Puuc is a great adventure to take in the Yucatan, whether by bus, tour or driving on your own.
+The Ruta Puuc can make for an action-packed day trip from Merida or, perhaps even better, a two-day slower roll across those sunny ruin-filled hills.

 These ancient Mayan ruins, spread across the Ruta Puuc, are not as popular as some of the Yucatan’s other famous sites like Chichen Itza.
 So part of the appeal of touring the Ruta Puuc is the ability to enjoy the peaceful environments of these mystical and intriguing structures that have been here for over a millennium.
-Roaming around these rugged sites that are surrounded by a thick dry jungle is a very tranquil experience.
-It’s not uncommon to be the only visitors at some of the Ruta Puuc sites.
+Roaming around the rugged sites that are surrounded by a thick dry jungle is a very tranquil experience.
+It’s not uncommon to be the only visitors at the Ruta Puuc ruins.

 The Ruta Puuc road itself is easily navigable too.
-So despite being a bit off the main tourist trail, the path is still well worn enough to navigate around these enchanting Mayan ruins.
+So despite being a bit off the main tourist trail, the path is still well worn enough to navigate around these enchanting Mayan ruins on your own.
 Then add in some great places to stay along the Ruta Puuc, toss in a cave system or two, some interesting Mayan towns, and a few other attractions along the way and it all adds up to an amazing Yucatan road trip!

 What Is the Ruta Puuc?